FIVE DECADES OF MUSIC

 Musical Journey

-From Jimi Hendrix to the Grammy-nominated Acoustic Planet — decades of musical evolution, collaboration, and creativity.
+From Jimi Hendrix to the Grammy-nominated Acoustic Planet — five decades of playing, writing, producing, and chasing the sound.

 A Life in Music

-Born June 3, 1946 in Summit, New Jersey, Ozzie Ahlers has spent over five decades as a keyboardist, songwriter, and producer, collaborating with legends and carving out a career that stretches from rock and blues to smooth jazz, film scoring, and education.
+I was born June 3, 1946 in Summit, New Jersey, and I’ve spent better than five decades now as a keyboardist, songwriter, and producer.
+It’s carried me from rock and blues to smooth jazz, film scoring, and teaching — and set me next to some real legends along the way.
+Here’s how it went.

 1960s